OpenHelix-Team/LLaVA-VLA/README.md

 LLaVA-VLA has a competitive performance on the CALVIN ABC➡D tasks.
 With the simple structure, it outperforms several popular strong baselines that rely on large-scale pre-training and complex structures.
 ![Result Visualization](./images/exp.png)

+## Key Designs
+1. Concatenated Multi-view Images:
+In manipulation tasks, third-person view images often provide global contextual information, while first-person view images offer precise object-to-gripper positional cues, which are crucial for achieving high-precision manipulation.
+Therefore, incorporating both perspectives is essential.
+Several strategies exist for handling multi-view inputs.
+Encoding each image separately and then concatenating their tokens typically leads to an excessive number of image tokens and introduces considerable redundancy, resulting in suboptimal performance—a phenomenon also observed in [RoboVLM](https://github.com/Robot-VLAs/RoboVLMs).
+One potential remedy is to apply a Perceiver Resampler to reduce visual token count; however, this approach may incur information loss, which our empirical results confirmed through poor performance.
+Consequently, we adopt a simpler yet effective strategy: vertically concatenating the first- and third-person view images into a single composite image.
+This approach not only reduces the number of tokens while preserving complete multi-view visual information, but also aligns with the training paradigm of LLaVA, thereby avoiding potential performance degradation.
+2. Proprioception as Input:
+Proprioceptive information is critical for enabling robots to infer their current state and maintain action continuity.
+A common approach is to extract this information using an MLP.
+In our design, we encode proprioception directly into the same embedding space as the action tokens via an action tokenizer.
+This integration facilitates better exploitation of the VLM’s language modeling capabilities for understanding and generating coherent actions.
+3. Action Chunking:
+Action chunking plays a pivotal role in manipulation tasks.
+Training the vision-language-action (VLA) model to predict action chunks implicitly endows it with planning capabilities and improves the temporal coherence of the generated actions.
+In our implementation, we set the action chunking size to 5.

 ## 💾 Installation
 <a id="installation"></a>